Zendesk's own messaging functionality allows you to deliver rich, modern, and automated conversation experiences on your website and mobile apps.

 Checking your account requirements

-If your account meets the requirements for enabling messaging, you'll see an in-product message on your account's Channels page in the Admin Center.
+If your account meets the requirements for using messaging, you'll see an in-product message on your account's Channels page in the Admin Center.

-To enable messaging, you must have an account with:
+To migrate to messaging, you must have an account with:

-- Zendesk Suite OR Support + Chat (Team plan or higher) with the Agent Workspace enabled.
-See Activating and deactivating the Zendesk Agent Workspace for instructions on enabling the workspace.
+- Zendesk Suite OR Support + Chat (Team plan or higher) with the Agent Workspace activated.
+See Activating and deactivating the Zendesk Agent Workspace.

-Before enabling messaging, we recommend you have an account with:
+Before migrating to messaging, we recommend you have an account with:

-- An active, public help center, with at least 10 articles that cover
+- An active help center, with at least 10 articles that cover

 Preparing your agents for messaging